visatlas/mmasia2021/content/blog/reviewer-guidelines/index.md

 As a Technical Program Committee (TPC) member, we expect that you are already experienced with writing excellent reviews.
 However, in practice we find that guidelines can help streamline the process.
 ACM Multimedia Asia will be announcing awards for the best reviewers of the conference.
 The guidelines also serves as a basis for the best reviewer decisions.

 As an Area Chair (AC), we expect that you have experience summarizing the strengths and weaknesses of papers pointed out by reviewers, and making recommendations.
 You will want to be thoroughly familiar with the review guidelines.
-For completeness, at the bottom of the guidelines the responsibilities of an AC are summarized.
+For completeness, at the bottom of the guidelines the responsibilities of an AC are summarised.

 The Golden Rule of reviewing: Write a review that you would like to receive yourself.